-Nissin Chicken Ramen: One of World’s First Instant Ramen
+Nissin Chicken Ramen: The Origin of Instant Ramen

 Nissin Chicken Ramen

-Unlike the majority of recent instant noodles whose cooking directions are quite complicated, Nissin Chicken Ramen is the simplest instant ramen that only comes with a golden brown disk of dried noodles.
+Unlike recent instant noodles, whose cooking directions are complicated, Nissin Chicken Ramen is so simple that it only comes with a dried noodle block.

-As it has no flavor packets, all you need to prepare for this chicken-flavor ramen are boiling water, the dried noodle block, and a pot or a bowl for cooking ramen.
+As it has no flavor packets, all you need to prepare for this are boiling water, the dried noodle block, and a pot or a bowl for cooking.

-One is just pouring 400ml boiling water into a bowl of the dried noodle block.
-Cover the bowl with a lid, wait for 3 minutes, and you can enjoy the chicken ramen.
+One is just pouring 400ml boiling water onto the dried noodle block.
+After covering the bowl with a lid, wait 3 minutes, and you can enjoy the ramen.

-The other is boiling the noodles in a pot of 450ml water as per usual just 1 minute.
-No need of adding additional flavoring powder or liquid.
+The other is boiling the noodles in a pot of 450ml water for just 1 minute.
+There is no need to add additional flavoring powder or liquid.

-Despite being very simple, Nissin Chicken Ramen is the best chicken-flavored instant ramen for me ever.
-With a simple yet addictive chicken flavor, it tastes really good.
-To me, this is surely what is “Simple is Best”.
+Despite being simple, Nissin Chicken Ramen is my best chicken-flavored instant ramen.
+With a simple yet addicting taste, it is so good and recommended!

-Lastly, here are the ingredient list and nutrition facts label of Nissin Chicken Ramen.
+Lastly, let’s see the ingredient list and nutrition facts label.